OCR-D/spec/ocrd_zip.md

 All files except `mets.xml` itself that are contained in `data` directory must be referenced in a `mets:file/mets:Flocat` in the `mets.xml`.

+## Optional metadata about the payload

+In addition to the actual data files in `/data`, the following metadata files are allowed to be present in the root of the bag:

+* `README.md`: An extended, human-readable description of the dataset in the Markdown syntax
+* `Makefile`: A GNU make build file to reproduce the data in `/data`.
+* `build.sh`: A bash script to reproduce the data in `/data`.

+These files are purely for documentation and should not be used by processors in any way.

 ## Algorithms

 ### Packing a workspace as OCRD-ZIP